CluelessCoder73/ExactCut-Video-Tools/README.md

 * It processes all vdscript files in the containing folder, & the output files will have '_info.txt' suffix.
 Then, just use Notepad++ or a diff checking app to inspect the differences between your original + "adjusted" vdscript files.

 * Runs `gop_analyzer.py`
 * Creates a file called `gop_info.txt`.
-If the smallest starting GOP in all vdscripts is "2" or more, you're good to go.
-If not, you may lose frames (unless you set "Start Frame Offset" to "0" in ExactCut FFmpeg Cutter).
-Read the instructions in the script for more info (only for perfectionists).
+If the smallest starting GOP in all vdscripts is "5" or more, you're good to go.
+If it is less, you may lose frames (unless you lower the "Start Frame Offset" in ExactCut FFmpeg Cutter).
+Read the instructions in the script for more info.

 * Runs `exactcut_vfr_detector.pyw`
 * Creates a file called `VFR_info.txt`.
 It informs you about "variable frame rate" in any of your source videos.
 If any of your videos *are* VFR, they are *not* suitable for this workflow!